Green Bay Packers: Seattle Seahawks

+New York Giants

+The series between the Packers and New York Giants has been one of the oldest regular matchups in the league as the two teams first met in 1928.
+The two teams have played since 1970 in the National Football Conference, and they play each other in the regular season either every three years or depending on its NFC division placement, and in the postseason, The Packers lead the all-time series 34–28–2 and postseason series 5–3.

+Tampa Bay Buccaneers

+The Tampa Bay Buccaneers and Packers were division rivals from 1977 to 2002 when both were in the NFC Central division.
+The teams have played several notable games, including a Snow Bowl game in 1985, a playoff game in 1998 and the NFC Championship Game in 2021.
+As of the 2024 season, the Packers lead the series 34–24–1.

 Stadium history

 After their early seasons at Bellevue Park and Hagemeister Park, the Packers played home games in City Stadium from 1925 to 1956.
-The team won its first six NFL world championships there.
+The team won its first six NFL championships there.

 By the 1950s, the wooden 25,000-seat arena was considered outmoded.
 The NFL threatened to move the franchise to Milwaukee full-time unless it got a better stadium.
 The city responded by building a new 32,150 seat City Stadium for the team, the first built exclusively for an NFL team, which opened in time for the 1957 season.
 It was renamed Lambeau Field in 1965 to honor Curly Lambeau, who had died earlier in the year.

 Expanded seven times before the end of the 1990s, Lambeau Field capacity reached 60,890.
 In 2003, it was extensively renovated to expand seating, modernize stadium facilities, and add an atrium area.
 Even with a current seating capacity of 72,928, ticket demand far outpaces supply, as all Packers games have been sold out since 1960.
 About 86,000 names are on the waiting list for season tickets.

 The Packers played part of their home slate in Milwaukee starting in 1933, including two to three home games each year in Milwaukee's County Stadium from 1953 to 1994.
 Indeed, County Stadium had been built partly to entice the Packers to move to Milwaukee full-time.
 The Packers worked to capture their growing fan base in Milwaukee and the larger crowds.
-By the 1960s, threat of an American Football League franchise in Milwaukee prompted the Packers to stay, including scheduling a Western Conference Playoff in 1967.
+By the 1960s, the threat of an American Football League franchise in Milwaukee prompted the Packers to stay, including scheduling a Western Conference Championship game in 1967.